swarm-lab/ROpenCVLite/cran-comments.md

 * appveyor Windows Server 2012 R2, R 3.6.2

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was 1 NOTE:

-* checking top-level files ...
-NOTE
-  possible bashism in configure line 5 (hash): if hash cmake 2>/dev/null; then

-  Fixed

 ## Downstream dependencies